beejjorgensen/bgc/src/bgc_part_0725_io.md

 it differently.
 And the same compiler on the same architectures could do it differently.

-What I'm getting at is, it's not portable to just `fwrite()` an entire `struct` out to a file when you don't know where the padding will end up.
+What I'm getting at is this: it's not portable to just `fwrite()` an entire `struct` out to a file when you don't know where the padding will end up.

 How do we fix this?
 Hold that thought---we'll look at some ways to do this after looking at another related problem.